lionotm/hotel-california/README.md

 # 🏝 Hotel California 🏨

+- Waitlist system designed to queue and dequeue customers
+- Client server architecture
+- Can be hosted in the cloud with containers.

 Client - React with Material UI
 Server - Node.js with Express

 ## To get started